jlysiak/simple-mnist-trainer/README.md

 ### Requirements

 In general, virtualenv with python3.5 is required.
 Package dependencies are listed in `requirements.txt`.
-Run `make requirements` in active virtualenv to install.
+Run `make requirements` in activated virtualenv to install.

-(It's obvious, but...)
-To run training and visualization you must provide MNIST dataset.
+It's obvious, but to run training and visualization you
+must provide MNIST dataset (see notes below).

 ### Running

 Quick commands are provided in `Makefile`.
 Run `make train` to start training model provided in `model_ckpt`.
-Run `make images` to generate images which maximize values of filters in convolutional layers.
+Run `make images` to generate images which maximize values of filters in
+convolutional layers.

-If you want to modify layers of neural network, edit `LAYERS_CONF` list at the begining of `mnist.py`.
+If you want to modify layers of neural network, edit `LAYERS_CONF` list at
+the begining of `mnist.py`.

 `mnist.py` script requires some flags.
 To see description run `python3.5 mnist.py -h` but, in short: